i5possible/tdd/Readme.md

 - should park to parking lot B if parking lot B has the same vacancy ratio as parking lot A and has more available capacity than parking lot A
 - should park to parking lot A if parking lot A has the same vacancy ratio as parking lot B and has more available capacity than parking lot B
 - should park to parking lot A if parking lot A has the same vacancy ratio as parking lot B and has the same available capacity as parking lot B

+## Section 5

+### Requirement: parking manager
+- should delegate parking boy to park car first
+- should park car to the private parking lot if parking boys can't park car successfully

+### Tasking List
+- should act the same as parking lot
+- should act the same as parking boy
+- should delegate parking boy to park car if they can park car
+- should park car to the private parking lot if they can't park car
+- should can't park car if they can't park car and the private parking lot is full